somenewaccountthen/blocktube_scripts/README.md

 # Code
-Code was kept simple so people can change it without requireing a degree in computer science.
+Code was kept simple so people can change it without requiring a degree in computer science.
 Good luck!